mihail-m/CP-implementations/README.md

 # Data structures and algorithms library.

 <br>
-Repository with implementations and explanations of the following data structures and algorithms.<br>
+Repository with implementations and explanations of the following data structures and algorithms used in competitive programming.<br>

 #